The debate about gmo safety is over!

 - Milk yield and SCC certainly do not reflect the animal's overall health indirectly indicated by longevity, since dairy is culled at 4-5years of the age of a 15-year normal lifespan.
 One most certainly can't use milk parameters for males who don't produce milk at all.

-- Clearly, milk tests do not evaluate the function of the metabolic organs-kidneys, liver, pancreas, the endocrine system, GI tract, bone marrow, the musculoskeletal system or the immune system any organ outside of mammary glands.
+- The hypothesis that milk production encompasses health is unreasonable and is not backed up by scientific evidence.
+Additionally, confounding factors weren't segregated out, so it's hard to attribute these limited livestock parameters to GMOs.
+Clearly, milk tests do not evaluate the function of the metabolic organs-kidneys, liver, pancreas, the endocrine system, GI tract, bone marrow, the musculoskeletal system or the immune system any organ outside of mammary glands.

 - MILK TESTS OMIT HALF THE POPULATION- MALES, WHO DON'T MAKE MILK